adetbekov/wan2.2-i2v-runpod-serverless/README.md

 *   **entrypoint.sh**: Performs initialization tasks when the worker starts.
 *   **wan22.json**: Workflow configuration for image-to-video generation.

+### GPU Compatibility

+This template is optimized for **NVIDIA A100 GPUs** and includes comprehensive fixes for CUDA compatibility issues:

+- **SageAttention Fix**: Automatically configures ComfyUI-KJNodes to use xformers attention instead of sage attention
+- **Environment Variables**: Sets CUDA compatibility flags to prevent kernel errors:
+  - `CUDA_LAUNCH_BLOCKING=1` - Enables synchronous CUDA operations for better error reporting
+  - `TORCH_COMPILE_DISABLE=1` - Disables PyTorch compilation that may cause issues
+  - `DISABLE_SAGE_ATTENTION=1` - Explicitly disables SageAttention
+  - `COMFYUI_DISABLE_OPTIMIZATION=1` - Disables aggressive optimizations that may be incompatible

 ### Input

 The `input` object must contain the following fields.